 According Forbes.com (Ashlee Ebeling, 03/01/10), 65 percent of Americans have no will or estate plan in place when they die.
 That is why every state has what is called an Intestacy Statute.
 In short, if you don’t make a plan, the state has one for you.

-What happens if I don't have a Will or Trust?According Forbes.com (Ashlee Ebeling, 03/01/10) 65% of Americans have no will or estate plan in place when they die.
-That is why every state has a plan in place if you die without a will.
-It is called an Intestacy Statute.
-In short, if you don't make a plan, the state has one already made for you.
-If you are part of the 65%, what happens to your property when you die?
-Usually your spouse or loved one will decide that an estate administration needs to be opened.
-More often than not, this will involve hiring the help of an attorney.
-A Petition for Administration must be filed with the court.
-Also a Family Tree will need to be included in some courts.
-A list of assets will need to be provided to the court.
-In some instances, the person seeking to be an administrator may be required to purchase a bond from an insurance company.
+If you are part of that 65 percent, what happens to your property when you die?
+Usually, your spouse or loved one will decide that an estate administration needs to be opened.
+This usually involves hiring an attorney.
+A Petition for Administration must then be filed with the court.
+In some courts, a Family Tree will need to be included along with a list of assets.
+The person seeking to be an administrator may be required to purchase a bond from an insurance company.
 They must notify all of the legal heirs of the deceased and ask them to sign a waiver consenting to them being named the Administrator of the Estate.

 - Children with drug or alcohol issues.

-- A child who is simply too young to handle it.
+- A minor child who is simply too young to handle it.